 Gradients

-There is another option, that I think more keepers need to consider.
-Gradients.
-That can be along the length of an enclosure, or as you go down through the top levels of the substrate.
+There's another option that I think more keepers need to consider: gradients.
+That can be along the length of an enclosure, or as you go down through the top layers of the substrate.
 Plants will allow some areas to be more humid than others.

 Overall

-Do your research so you know the correct humidity range for the species you are keeping, ensure you have a good quality substrate that mimics their natural environment, if suitable have a drainage layer, and mist your enclosures at regular intervals.
-Use a good quality humidity meter to measure the levels, and you'll be on your way to happy and healthy isopods, that will breed regularly.
+Do your research so you know the correct humidity range for the species you are keeping.
+Ensure you have a good quality substrate that mimics their natural environment.
+If suitable, have a drainage layer.
+Mist your enclosures at regular intervals.
+Use a good quality humidity meter to measure the levels, and you'll be on your way to happy and healthy isopods that will breed regularly.